GMC (automobile): History

-In 1916, a GMC truck crossed the country from Seattle to New York City in thirty days, and in 1926, a 2-ton GMC truck was driven from New York to San Francisco in five days and 30 minutes.
-During the First World War, the company provided the Model 16 3/4-ton truck, and modified its production to provide 1-ton troop carriers and aviation support vehicles, and by 1918, more than 90 percent of GMC truck production was for military use.
-GMTC provided a total of 8,512 trucks to the U.S. government during the war years and earned a Distinguished Service Award.
-During the Second World War, GMC Truck produced 600,000 trucks for use by the United States Armed Forces.
+In 1916, a GMC truck crossed the country from Seattle to New York City in thirty days.
+In 1926, a two-ton GMC truck was driven from New York to San Francisco in five days and 30 minutes.
+During World War I, the company provided the Model 16 3/4-ton truck, and modified its production to provide one-ton troop carriers and aviation support vehicles.
+By 1918, more than 90 percent of GMC truck production was for military use.
+GMTC provided a total of 8,512 trucks to the U.S. government during the war years, and earned a Distinguished Service Award.
+During World War II, GMC Truck produced 600,000 trucks for use by the United States Armed Forces.

-In 1923, GMC trucks were exported to Japan to help recovery and reconstruction as a result of the Great Kantō earthquake, and the company continued to provide vehicles as the transportation infrastructure was rebuilt.
-Before the earthquake struck, most of Japan's transportation of commerce and people was by wooden carts and government owned railroads, which were severely damaged when the train tracks were twisted beyond use.
+In 1923, GMC trucks were exported to Japan to help recovery and reconstruction as a result of the Great Kantō earthquake; the company continued to provide vehicles as the transportation infrastructure was rebuilt.
+Before the earthquake struck, most of Japan's transportation of commerce and people was by wooden carts and government-owned railroads, which were severely damaged when the train tracks were twisted beyond use.
 Autonomous trucks were much more effective at traveling to heavily damaged areas.